openfun/ralph/docs/index.md

     source venv/bin/activate
     ```

-If you only need to integrate [learning statement models](./models/index.md) feature in your project, you don't need to
+If you want to generate xAPI statements from your application and only need to integrate [learning statement models](./models/index.md) in your project, you don't need to
 install the `backends`, `cli` or `lrs` extra dependencies, the **core library** is what you need:

 ```bash